PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 {'chunks': 0.0, 'duration': 6, 'onset': 15, 'targets': 'rest'}
 {'chunks': 0.0, 'duration': 9, 'onset': 21, 'targets': 'face'}

-We are not only feeding the ``targets`` to the function but also the ``chunks`` attribute since we do not want to have event spanning multiple recording sessions.
-All that is done by :func:`~mvpa2.datasets.eventrelated.find_events` is sequentially parsing all provided attributes and recording an event whenever the value in *any* of the attributes changes.
+We are feeding not only the ``targets`` to the function, but also the ``chunks`` attribute, since we do not want to have events spanning multiple recording sessions. :func:`~mvpa2.datasets.eventrelated.find_events` sequentially parses all provided attributes and records an event whenever the value in *any* of the attributes changes.
 The generated event definition is a dictionary that contains:

-1. Onset of the event as index in the sequence (in this example this is a volume id)
+1. Onset of the event as an index in the sequence (in this example this is a volume id)
 2. Duration of the event in "number of sequence elements" (i.e. number of volumes).
 The duration is determined by counting the number of identical